zlatozar/study-paip/reference/Readme.md

 - _key_     - keying value, also know as indicator
 - _default_ - answer when key-value pair is not found, default is NIL

-GETF function searches supplied _plist_ for value with matching key. _Plist_ is list of even number of items.
+GETF function searches supplied _plist_ for value with matching key. _plist_ is list of even number of items.
 Each item pair specifies key and value.
 I.e. (K1 V1 K2 V2 ...).
 Return value is either value for first matching key, or specified default.
 Keys are matched by **EQ** function, therefore only suitable values are symbols and integers.